opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

   packet and frame delay for constant loads.
-- **Stream Performance Tests** (TCP, UDP) to measure bulk data transfer performance, i.e. how fast systems can send and receive data through the switch.
+- **Stream Performance Tests** (TCP, UDP) to measure bulk data transfer performance, i.e. how fast systems can send and receive data through the virtual switch.
-- **Request/Response Performance** Tests (TCP, UDP) the measure the transaction rate through the switch.
+- **Request/Response Performance** Tests (TCP, UDP) the measure the transaction rate through the virtual switch.
 - **Packet Delay Tests** to understand latency distribution for different packet sizes and over an extended test run to uncover outliers.